 As much excitement as last week’s first round of the NFL draft was, it still was mostly useless.
 The NFL’s decision to have the 1st round on a separate day than all the other rounds was a genius idea.
 For all intents and purposes the average football fan only knows about 10-15 college players, and the majority of those players were subject to incredible hype.
-In addition many of those players were college stars, but have very little shot at any professional success (ex.
+Many of those players were college stars, but have very little shot at any professional success (ex.
 Kellen Moore, Case Keenum, and the “Honeybadger,”).
 In addition, GMs decided to display desperation, common sense, or some combination of both in managing countless high profile trading scenarios.
 All that being said, I had less interest in the draft this year compared to other years because now I realize that very little of it actually matters.

 As Roger Goodell continues to turn the NFL into a live action version of Tecmo Bowl, style of play is more important than actual players in most instances.
 For those old enough to remember Tecmo Bowl, one could literally run the same play over and over continually with very little deterrent.
 Defenses were completely overmatched as the person playing essentially had to guard all five receivers on every play.
 The only way to stop an offense was to choose the same play as they did, which resulted in an all out blitz of every defender.
 This sounds a lot like professional football now.
 Defenders are completely outclassed, and the only way to stop an offense is to get considerable pressure on the quarterback.
 Look at the Green Bay Packers, New England Patriots, Detroit Lions, New Orleans Saints, and New York Giants.
 All those elite teams have unguardable offenses, but only the Giants get consistent pressure on the QB … that’s why they are Super Bowl champions.
 By the way, anyone who thinks that the Giants have a rugged rushing attack with Ahmad Bradshaw and Brandon Jacobs is sorely mistaken.
 This is mainly built on reputation other than production.
 The Giants were dead last in the NFL in total rushing yardage, yards per attempt, and rushing yards per game.
 They won because they were 5th in passing yardage and 3rd in defensive sacks.